alexpetrovan/IoT_Project_01/README.md

 - Jumper wires
 - 125 Ohm Resistor

-## Installation
+## Installation.
+1. Connect the MQ-2 Gas sensor to the Arduino in the following way: Analog - Pin A0, Ground - Pin GND, VCC (Power Input) - Pin 5V.
+2. Connect the breadboard to the Arduino Uno: One pin from "-" layer - Pin GND (Second one), One pin from "j" layer (or any other layer except "-" and "+") - Pin 12.
+3. 125 Ohm rezistor comming to the left of the "j" layer Pin and down the board.
+4. Connect the buzzer to breadboard: buzzer small pin to "-" layer connected to Arduino Uno GND Pin, buzzer long pin next to the other end of the resistor.
+5. Do the same for the LED as you did for the buzzer.
-1. Connect the components according to the circuit diagram.
-2. Upload the provided code (`gas_leakage_detector.ino`) to your Arduino Uno board.
+6. Connect the Arduino board to the PC and upload the provided code (`Arduino_proj.ino`) to your Arduino Uno board.

 ## Code
 ```cpp